datawithdanny/8-week-sql-challenge/_pages/getting-started.md

 > What is the 8 Week SQL Challenge?

-My idea was to create a community which supports all data professionals who were specifically starting on their SQL learning journey.
+My idea was to create a online community which supports all data professionals who were specifically starting on their SQL learning journey.

 I also wanted to help everyone start crafting their own personal branding, online presence and a personal portfolio of data projects - and so the 8 Week SQL Challenge was born!